bostoncleek/ergodic_exploration/README.md

 - Implement the [fast shannon mutual information algorithm](https://arxiv.org/pdf/1905.02238.pdf).
 Provide a node capable of using this with any motion model.

 # Citing Ergodic Exploration
-## TODO: update version to 1.0.0 and add release tag
 ```
 @software{ergodicexploration2020github,
   author = {Boston Cleek and Matt Elwin},